 Food addiction does not discriminate by age.
 In this pamphlet, young people tell the stories of their addiction, the solution they found in FA™, and how they maintain social lives in abstinence.

 To Our Families and Friends

-Sometimes it is hard for our families and friends to understand why we have to do certain things to maintain our recovery.
+Families and friends of FA™ members often struggle to understand food addiction and FA™’s program of recovery.
 For instance, they often ask, “Why do you need to keep going to meetings even after you’ve reached your goal weight?”
-Stories in this pamphlet will explain this and other mysteries for the people who share our lives.
-ORDER READ
+Stories in this pamphlet explain this and other mysteries for the people who share our lives.

 Some Thoughts on Sponsoring

 We begin our recovery from food addiction with the guidance of a qualified sponsor, and as we get on our feet, we begin to sponsor others.
 This act of passing on what we have been given is the spiritual principle behind the recovery process, but it can be daunting at first.
 This pamphlet offers some thoughts and help for beginning sponsors as well as inspiration for those who have been around awhile.